ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 * The Cordova CLI tool is also required to use this plugin.
 You can find instructions to install Cordova and set up your Cordova app at [https://cordova.apache.org/#getstarted](https://cordova.apache.org/#getstarted).

+* You should have Cocoapods installed.
+If you don't, you can download and install Cocoapods from [http://cocoapods.org/](http://cocoapods.org/)

 To create a Cordova application, use the Cordova Plugin for the IBM Bluemix Mobile Services Core SDK:

 1. Create a Cordova application